SSWConsulting/SSW.Rules.Content/rules/catering-to-audience/rule.md

-Some examples of what people might care about include:
+Some examples of the differences in what different people on the team might care about include: